lucid2713/lucid2713.github.io/_posts/2016-12-28-thesisSociology.markdown

 date:   2016-12-28 00:00:00
 description: Graduation thesis on Sociology
 ---
-This is a graduation thesis on the department of Sociology(bachelor's degree).
+This is a Bachelor's thesis on the department of Sociology.

 ***
 <br/>